AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/c-wsdl-versions.md

 description: The IPS Web Service is supported by a set of WSDL (Web Services Description Language) documents that are accessed from any IPS installation on which the IPS Web Service component is installed.
 Each IPS API release includes a new WSDL file that references a versioned target XML namespace.
 Prior WSDL namespace versions are also supported to allow for backwards compatibility with existing applications.
 solution: Experience Manager
 title: IPS Web Service WSDL versions
-feature: "Dynamic Media Classic,SDK/API"
+feature: Dynamic Media Classic,SDK/API
-role: "Developer,Administrator"
+role: Developer,Administrator
 ---

 # IPS Web Service WSDL versions{#ips-web-service-wsdl-versions}